tiago-espadinha/Project_PBDat/README.md

         if you don't want to save the frames, change the flag 'save_flag' to False alternatively, a smaller number of frames can be analysed by changing the flag 'subset' to True, and tweaking the 'frame_start' and 'frame_count' variables

-    All the plots generated are saved in the `plots` folder if you don't want to save the plots, change the flag 'save_plots' to False